jhu-data-services/data-visualization-resources/README.md

 ## Shiny
 - [Mastering Shiny: Build Interactive Apps, Reports & Dashboards Powered by R](https://mastering-shiny.org/) - Hadlley Wickham's open-access textbook on Shiny.
 This book covers both introductory concepts in Shiny all the way to advanced concepts that allow you to build maintainable and performant apps.
+- [R powered web applications with Shiny](http://zevross.com/blog/2016/04/19/r-powered-web-applications-with-shiny-a-tutorial-and-cheat-sheet-with-40-example-apps/) - ZevRoss's Shiny tutorial, with 40 example apps.
+This tutorial provides an in-depth understanding of the Bootstrap grid system that Shiny utilizes to enable mobile-friendly apps.

 <a name="r-tutorials"/>

 # Tutorials